Mona Simpson

 Mona Simpson (née Jandali; June 14, 1957) is an American novelist.
-She has written six novels and studied English at the University of California, Berkeley and Languages and Literature at Columbia University.
+She has written six novels and studied English at University of California, Berkeley, and languages and literature at Columbia University.

 She won a Whiting Award for her first novel, Anywhere but Here (1986).
 It was a popular success and adapted as a film by the same name, released in 1999.
 She wrote a sequel, The Lost Father (1992).
 Critical recognition has included the Chicago Tribune Heartland Prize and making the shortlist for the PEN/Faulkner Award for her novel Off Keck Road (2000).

-She is the younger sister of the late Apple co-founder Steve Jobs.
+She is the biological younger sister of the late Apple co-founder Steve Jobs.
 She was born after her parents had married and did not meet Jobs, who was placed for adoption after he was born, until she was 25 years old.

+Early life

+Mona Jandali was born on June 14, 1957, in Green Bay, Wisconsin, to a Swiss-German American mother, Joanne Carole Schieble, and a Syrian father, Abdulfattah "John" Jandali (Arabic: عبد الفتاح الجندلي).
+While Jandali and Schieble were still unmarried students at the University of Wisconsin in 1954, Schieble became pregnant and, given her parents' resistance to the relationship, decided to place the baby for adoption.
+Six months after she placed the baby for adoption, Schieble's father died, and she then wed Jandali and gave birth to Mona.
+They divorced in 1962.
+When Schieble remarried, both she and Mona took the name of her new husband, George Simpson.
+In 1970, after they divorced, Schieble took Mona to Los Angeles and raised her on her own.